The most expensive mistake in analytics costs zero to fix.

 Thomas

 P.S.
-What about thinking through together, how a clearer good-questions-based approach could support also your data and decisions setup?
-I do have some 20-minute Clarity Sessions open this month.
+What about thinking this through together: How could a clearer, good-questions-based approach support your decisioning setup? – I do have some 20-minute Clarity Sessions open this month.
 Let's just exchange based on a sharp outside perspective.
-Book a Clarity Session now.
+Book a free Clarity Session now.